elastic/observability-examples/genai-function-calling/README.md

 ## Observability with EDOT

-Each example uses a framework with built-in OpenTelemetry instrumentation.
+Each example uses a framework with built-in or 3rd party OpenTelemetry instrumentation.
 While features vary, each of these produces at least traces, and some also logs and metrics.

 We use Elastic Distributions of OpenTelemetry (EDOT) SDKs to enable these features and fill in other data, such as HTTP requests underlying the LLM and